-With trap-neuter-return (TNR), cats are caught in humane box traps, spayed-neutered and vaccinated, and returned where they were found to live under the eye of a watchful human caretaker who provides food, water and shelter as necessary.
+With trap-neuter-return (TNR), cats are caught in humane box traps, spayed/neutered and vaccinated, and returned where they were found to live.
 TNR humanely manages feral and free roaming cats, while preventing the cats from breeding.

 Spaying and neutering controls the growth of feral colonies and reduces nuisance behaviors such as spraying/marking by males, fighting and noisy mating encounters.

 Stray and feral cats populate an area because it supports them with food, shelter and safety.
 If they are trapped and removed, the space will be filled with other cats who linger on the fringes of the territory.
 This is called the “vacuum effect.”
 As new cats migrate into the area, they produce more kittens, which leads to renewed calls for trap-and-remove.

 Trying to domesticate a cat that has never lived indoors, and has been quite content and happy outdoors, would be no different than trying to make a raccoon or a squirrel a household companion.
 You may partially succeed but only with a great deal of time and patience.
 More importantly, the cat would no longer be able to live in a manner that best suits it.
 Many well-meaning people feel they are “saving” a feral cat by bringing it indoors, only to find that the cat spends its life hiding and living in constant fear.

 TNR does not rescue and rehome cats.
 It controls the feral cat population and—via spay and neuter—gradually and permanently reduces the number of feral cats in an area.
 TNR lowers the intake and euthanasia rates in shelters and creates better, less hostile environments for feral cats.